-And from my first impressions, it seems like it’ll be a lot more successful than those failed modules.
+And from my first impressions, it appears that the LG G6 is likely to be far more successful than those failed modules.

-Rather than the typical 16:9 aspect ratio almost every smartphone since the original iPhone has utilised, LG has switched to an 18:9 ratio display (basically 2:1) that gives you more screen in a smaller body.
+Rather than the typical 16:9 aspect ratio seen on almost every other smartphone, LG opts for an 18:9 ratio display (basically 2:1) that provides a taller display in a smaller body.

-The 5.7-inch display – a sizeable increase from the 5.2-inch panel used for the G5 – sits inside a body barely bigger than its predecessor and noticeably smaller than the 5.5-inch iPhone 7 Plus and Samsung Galaxy S7 Edge.
+The 5.7-inch display – a sizeable increase from the 5.2-inch panel of the G5 – sits inside a shell that's barely bigger than its predecessor and noticeably smaller than the 5.5-inch iPhone 7 Plus and Samsung Galaxy S7 Edge.

 Remember when Apple switched the iPhone from a 4-inch to a 5-inch screen?
-Well, that lead to months (and years) of apps not fitting the display properly, needing thick black bars at the top and bottom to work.
-There’s a similar thing happening here, but not quite on the same levels of annoyance.
+It led to months (maybe years) of apps not fitting the display properly; many required thick black bars at the top and bottom to work.
+Something similar is happening here, but not to quite the same level of annoyance.

 Related: What is HDR?

-Regular apps should be fine – thanks to Android’s native rescaling features – but games will again either need to be updated or played with black bars sitting on the bottom.
+Regular apps are fine, thanks to Android’s native rescaling features, but games will either need to be updated or played with black bars at the bottom.
 It’s annoying, but not too distracting.
 The software layer used for videos is present here, so you can stretch games out to fill the entire screen.
 It works well, and in titles such as Alto’s Adventure or Horizon Chase, I didn't notice the difference.

-All of LG’s own apps have been updated; and as the aspect ratio is 2:1, the design theme for the UI is two squares on top of each other.
-This helps Android 7’s native split-screen multitasking, giving you more space for each app.
+All of LG’s own apps have been updated; and since the aspect ratio is 2:1, the design theme for the UI is two squares on top of each other.
+This helps Android 7’s native split-screen multi-tasking, providing more space for each app.

-LG’s UI design is far from the best, though, and it feels a bit like iOS mashed with Huawei’s EMUI with a dash of TouchWiz thrown in.
-Some of the icons are weirdly big, some are more rounded than others and by default, there’s no app drawer.
-It does have the Google Assistant though, the first phone to do so aside from the Pixel.
+LG’s UI design is far from the best, though.
+It's a little like iOS mashed with Huawei’s EMUI, with a dash of TouchWiz thrown in.
+It does have the Google Assistant, though – the first phone to do so aside from the Pixel.

-For the first time I can remember, LG has crafted a phone that looks ‘nice’.
-The lack of a thick bezel instantly draws the eye, but LG has also ditched that horrid metal sprayed plastic that caused so much controversy on the G5.
+For the first time I can remember, LG has crafted a phone that looks "nice".
+The lack of a thick bezel instantly draws the eye, and LG has also ditched that horrid metal-sprayed plastic that caused so much controversy on the G5.

-There’s a slab of Gorillas Glass 5 on the back (interestingly, it’s only Gorilla Glass 3 on the front) and a metal rim running around the sides that LG claims needs to be there to add some much needed rigidity that is lost with the unorthodox screen.
+There’s a slab of Gorillas Glass 5 on the rear (interestingly, it’s only Gorilla Glass 3 on the front), and a metal rim running around the sides, which LG claims adds some much-needed rigidity that's lost with the unorthodox screen.

-The standby switch, with a very fast fingerprint tucked inside, is still on the back but unlike many phones that use capacitive pads, this actually depresses and has a nice bit of feedback.
+The standby switch, with a fingerprint pad tucked inside, can still be found on the rear of the handset.
+However, unlike many phones that use capacitive pads, this switch actually depresses and offers decent feedback.
 Just below the camera is the perfect place for a fingerprint sensor, simply because it’s where my finger naturally rests when I pick up a phone.
 A major concern I have with the rumoured Samsung Galaxy S8 is the strange placement of the fingerprint scanner, beneath the glass and thereby eliminating the Home button entirely.

-There also hasn’t been a whole heap of improvements on the inside.
-As was heavily rumoured, the LG G6 uses last year’s Snapdragon 821 CPU – looks like Samsung did snap up those initial runs of the 835 – with 4GB RAM and 32GB of basic storage.
-There is a microSD slot, but I would have much preferred to see 64GB as the starting point.
+As was heavily rumoured, the LG G6 uses last year’s Snapdragon 821 CPU – looks like Samsung did snap up those initial runs of the 835 – with 4GB of RAM and 32GB of basic storage.
+There's a microSD slot, but I'd have much preferred to see 64GB as the starting point.

-The 821 is a great processor, with plenty of oomph and good efficiency, and we don’t really yet know all the benefits of the 835 in day-to-day use, but it’s still a shame not to see the latest silicon here, especially if this phone is going to retail at the same price as the Samsung Galaxy S8.
+The 821 is a great processor, with plenty of oomph and good efficiency.
+We don’t really yet know all the benefits of the 835 in day-to-day use, but it’s still a shame not to see the latest silicon here, especially if this phone is going to retail at the same price as the Samsung Galaxy S8.

 Related: What is the Snapdragon 835?

-The cameras haven’t seen a massive improvement either, but there have still been a few nice little tweaks to the already impressive set-up.
+The cameras haven’t seen a huge improvement either, but there have been a few tweaks to the already impressive setup.

-Just like the G5, the G6 has two sensors sitting next to each on the back of the device.
-One is your typical camera; 13-megapixels, OIS, f/1.8 aperture, while the other has a much wider field-of-view.
+Just like the G5, the G6 has two sensors sitting next to each on the rear of the device.
+One is your typical camera; 13 megapixels, OIS, f/1.8 aperture; the other has a much wider field of view.

-This gives you that GoPro-like wide angle shot that looks great.
-LG told me it has found almost 50% of people tend to use just the wide-angle camera (a fact that surprised me) so it’s bumped that from an 8MP sensor to a 13MP version.
-It lacks OIS though, and has a much narrower f/2.4 aperture so low-light snaps won’t be quite as good.
-It doesn’t have auto-focus either, but as that focal point is so wide it shouldn’t make a difference.
+It lacks OIS, though, and has a much narrower f/2.4 aperture, so low-light snaps won’t be quite as good.
+It doesn’t have auto-focus, either – but since that focal point is so wide, it shouldn’t make a difference.

-LG has worked with Qualcomm to pluck some of the dual-camera smarts from the 835 CPU and implemented them in the 821 at play here, this means there’s a much smoother process when switching sensors and it’s meant to feel like it’s just one camera.
-It sort of works too, but there’s still a noticeable change in colour temperature when you switch.
+LG has worked with Qualcomm to pluck some of the dual-camera smarts from the 835 CPU to implement them here in the 821.
+This results in a much smoother process when switching sensors, giving the feel of a single camera.
+It works, too, although there remains a noticeable change in colour temperature when you switch.
 The wider-view camera is also much worse in low light, leaving you with very noisy photos.

-There’s a fairly standard 5MP camera for selfies, and of course 4K video recording is supported.
+There’s a fairly standard 5-megapixel camera for selfies – and, of course, 4K video recording is supported as well.

 Related: What is IP68?

-Another missing feature that might annoy some is the battery, which isn’t removable any more.
-Instead it’s a fixed 3300mAh cell stuck behind the glass.
-This is hardly a surprise, especially as having a removable battery was one of the main reasons why the G5 struggled to look good.
-It also lets the G6 finally become water-resistant – a much more useful feature than a swappable battery in my opinion – and it has the same IP68 rating as the Samsung Galaxy S7.
+Also likely to annoy is the fact that the battery is no longer removable.
+Instead, it’s a fixed 3,300mAh cell stuck behind the glass.
+This is hardly a surprise, given that the removable battery had such a negative impact on the overall look of the G5.
+It also means the G6 is finally water-resistant – in my opinion, a far more useful feature than a swappable battery – and has the same IP68 rating as the Samsung Galaxy S7.

 Ditching the modular design was the correct move by LG.
 It was handled poorly, miscommunicated and failed miserably.
 With the G6, LG has a phone that I can see being much more successful.

-It’s got the bits I liked from the G5 – basically that ace camera setup – but it finally looks good and the near bezel-free design is quite eye-catching.
+It has all the parts from the G5 that I liked – basically, that ace camera setup – but finally it now looks good and the near-bezel-free design is quite eye-catching.
 Will the 18:9 (2:1) aspect ratio catch on?
-I really don’t see why not, and if Samsung follows suit I am sure it’ll become the norm come 2018.
+I really don’t see why not, and if Samsung follows suit then I'm sure it will become the norm come 2018.

-There are still a few niggles that have stopped me calling the LG G6 ‘Phone of the Year’ quite yet.
+There are still a few niggles that stop me from believing the LG G6 is the "Phone of the Year" quite yet.
 Couldn’t it have waited for the Snapdragon 835?
 I know a CPU isn’t everything, but it instantly puts the G6 on the back foot.
-The same goes with those missing features in the European model; surely it wouldn’t have been so hard to add in wireless charging and the Quad-DAC?
+The same goes for those missing features in the European model; surely it wouldn’t have been so hard to add in wireless charging and the Quad DAC?